wbic16/wbic16/README.md

 # Phext

-Plain Text was just the beginning...
+**Plain Text was just the beginning...**

-The Exocortex is being built using a complete re-framing of our technology, starting with plain text.
-Imagine a world where "View Source" applies to cognition itself -- where every daemon, service, and page of text ("scroll") is visible and editable.
-Instead of thousands of scattered files and dependencies...what if every component required by your system was encoded into *one* plain text file?
-Sounds impossible, right?
-Actually, it's not even hard.
+The Exocortex begins with a simple idea: *what if* plain text wasn't the limit, but the **launchpad**?

+Imagine a world where "View Source" applies not just to programming, but to cognition itself.

+Where every daemon, every service, every bit of text is visible, editable, and **alive**.

+Instead of thousands of scattered files and dependencies...
+*what if* your entire system lived inside one plain-text file?

 # Choose Your Own Adventure